we3lab/eeco/docs/optimize_cost.rst

 Optimize Electricity Costs
 **************************

-This tutorial will walkthrough how to optimize electricity bill savings for a simple battery model in either :ref:`cvx-cost` or :ref:`pyo-cost` by going through the following steps:
+This tutorial will walk through how to optimize electricity bill savings for a simple battery model in either :ref:`cvx-cost` or :ref:`pyo-cost` by going through the following steps:

   #.
 Load an electricity tariff spreadsheet